 Words and writing are something i think i am good at but they don’t change things.
 They are second to experiences.
 And this makes me feel sad because words are what i have plenty of.
 I can write and write and write but it doesn’t change.
 I can fill blank spaces with thoughts and perspectives but it doesn’t change.
 In fact, it makes things change less.
 It makes things permanent.
 Once something it said it can’t be unsaid.

 I have this problem that i refuse to believe the past is gone.
 I dwell a lot on what happened.
 Especially in relationships.
-I try bringing them back or resurrecting them and it never works out.
-I repeat the same mistakes over and over again.
-I think there can be some positive things that happen from examining the past.
+But I think there can be some positive things that happen from examining the past.
 I think about the sankofa bird particularly, which suggests that it is okay to reach into the past and find what you have forgotten.
 Still, perhaps i stay there too long.
 The past usually feels better, a safer and more comfortable place.
 A happier place.
 It holds the potential for healing but probably most of the time it just traps me there.

 I feel brave enough to love but not brave enough to live in a world where love cannot win.
 I’ve always been willing to throw caution to the wind when it comes to caring for someone.
 I’ve been reckless and hurt because of it.
 Maybe i’m in denial about adulthood, but my work and practical life just pales in comparison to the possibility of love.
 I’ve spent a lot of time in a very pragmatic phase but i can’t deny that i am deep down a wild eyed romantic.
 I realize this is too much to expect from other people sometimes.
 Maybe as i get older i will some day too cave to pragmatism, close off avenues of love because it’s just not practical.
 I doubt it though.
 Love feels scarce.
 Not abstract love, but relationships where romance and emotional intimacy coalesce seamlessly.
 There are so so many mitigating factors that block those possibilities.
 Maybe the person isn’t attracted to the other person; maybe their job stops them; maybe the person doesn’t live in the same town; maybe the person doesn’t fall into some set of socially prescribed norms.
 Countless other things too.
 It makes me feel like love cannot win in this world for me.
 My imagination is pretty circumscribed these days.

-The cold autumn descends and i am again alone.
+The cold autumn descends.
 I’ve spent so much time in these recent years winnowing down my life, paring down, emptying out, opening up, that it seemed inevitable that something or someone would come fill me up here.
-It seemed like these cycles that have been coming around had the chance to break out into something new and amazing, but instead they are simply repeating.
+It seemed like these cycles that have been coming around had the chance to break out into something new and amazing, but at the moment they are simply repeating.
+And that is sad.